yagebu/uromyces/README.md

   errors.
 So, e.g., for a transaction that does not balance, the error messages from Beancount might be quite different.
-- The automatic filling of missing currencies is stricter (less powerful) than the one by Beancount and does not take the account balances into account.
+- The automatic filling of missing currencies is stricter (less powerful) than the one by Beancount and only takes the account balances into account to infer cost currencies.
 IMHO leaving out currencies should be discouraged and making this depend on the previous account balance seems error-prone.
 - Likewise, the interpolation is less powerful.
 For example it won't be able to interpolate a missing total cost.
 Interpolating total cost seems to be rather an edge case anyway.